googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 **Stacked diacritics**

 In some languages like Vietnamese, some marks are made of the combination of two other marks known as *stacked diacritics*.
 In such cases, a combining mark could also act as the 'base' glyph of another mark, and therefore, it would need more than one anchor.
 For example, in the `brevecom_acutecomb`, the `brevecomb` mark would have one `_top` anchor to be attached to a base letter, plus a `top` one to attach other marks to it; in this case, the `acutecomb`.

+- Distance between marks should also be consistent with the font.
+The stacked diacritic should be perceived as a unity that forms a whole with the base letter.
-Again, by ensuring to include right anchor with consistent names will contribute to the correct setting and functioning of the `mkmk` feature in the `GPOS` table.
+- Again, by ensuring to include right anchor with consistent names will contribute to the correct setting and functioning of the `mkmk` feature in the `GPOS` table.

-Automatic aligment enabled would also be recommended here to avoid placing stacked diacritics manually in the accented glyphs.
+- Automatic aligment enabled would also be recommended here to avoid placing stacked diacritics manually in the accented glyphs.

 ## Text Shaping process and Open Type Layout